VRaj361/project-react-esell/README.md

 # CartBuddy
-There is my project named Quesbuddy.
-This is Web-Development Project Which based on Learning website with getting Solutions and Courses.
+There is my project named CartBuddy.
+This is FullStack Project Which based on Buying ,Selling, Auctioning website which contain many more Features.

 ## Implemented Languages and Tools :
 React, CSS, Bootstrap, Material UI, JavaScript, JQuery, Postgres Database, SMTP Protocol (Email)